abrady/Vulk/README.md

 These two things result in 1.0 for the depth if outside the frustum, a little indirect, but problem solved.

 The next thing is that black stuff at the bottom right which I did not include in my screenshot. why is that happening?

+Ah! the z value was also outside the frustum. you gotta be careful with these frustums (frusta?) apparently. here's the fix:

+* float currentDepth = clamp(projCoords.z, 0.0, 1.0);

+holy cow, except for making things in shadows totally black, it actually looks like it is working! cool!

 ## 3/5/24 renderpass, shmenderpass